ietf-wg-acme/acme/draft-ietf-acme-acme.md

 5. Check that the "url" parameters of the inner and outer JWSs are the same
 6. Check that the "account" field of the key-change object contains the URL for the registration matching the old key
-7. Check that the "oldKey" field of the key-change object contains the current account key.
 8. Check that the "newKey" field of the key-change object contains the key used to sign the inner JWS.